Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 • Vibrations or scraping from the dental tools.

-The amount of pain after root canal treatment depends on how damaged the surrounding tissues have been by the infection.
+The amount of pain after root canal treatment depends on how damaged the surrounding tissues have sustained due to infection.
 Some soreness is normal after the procedure.
 It should last only a few days.
 If you have experienced severe pain before the procedure, it should gradually subside over several days.

 What is the expected level of pain after a root canal procedure: